-- 1. the schemes based on integer factoring, and on the RSA problem [73]; - 2. the schemes based on the discrete logarithm problem, and on the Diffie-Hellman problems [25], in any "suitable" group.
-The first groups in use were cyclic subgroups of $\mathbb{Z}p^$ , the multiplicative group of the modular quotient ring $\mathbb{Z}p = \mathbb{Z}/p\mathbb{Z}$ .
-But many schemes are now converted on cyclic subgroups of elliptic curves, or of the Jacobian of hyper-elliptic curves, with namely the so-called ECDSA [1], the US Digital Signature Standard [55] on elliptic curves.
+- 1. the schemes based on integer factoring, and on the RSA problem [67]; - 2. the schemes based on the discrete logarithm problem, and on the Diffie-Hellman problems [25], in any "suitable" group.
+The first groups in use were cyclic subgroups of \mathbb{Z}p^ , the multiplicative group of the modular quotient ring $\mathbb{Z}p = \mathbb{Z}/p\mathbb{Z}$.
+But many schemes are now converted on cyclic subgroups of elliptic curves, or of the Jacobian of hyper-elliptic curves, with namely the so-called ECDSA [1], the US Digital Signature Standard [56] on elliptic curves.
+The pairing-based cryptography also works in groups (elliptic curves) where the discrete logarithm problem is difficult, but a bilinear map provides variable intractability levels for the Diffie-Hellman problems, according to the actual curve.

-4.1 Integer Factoring and the RSA Problem
+3.2.1 Integer Factoring and the RSA Problem

-The most famous intractable problem is factorization of integers: while it is easy to multiply two prime integers p and q to get the product $n = p \cdot q$ , it is not simple to decompose n into its prime factors p and q.
+The most famous intractable problem is factorization of integers: while it is easy to multiply two prime integers p and q to get the product $n = p \cdot q$, it is not simple to decompose n into its prime factors p and q.

 Currently, the most efficient algorithm is based on sieving on number fields.
-The Number Field Sieve (NFS) method [46] has a super-polynomial, but sub-exponential, complexity in $\mathcal{O}(\exp((1.923 + o(1))(\ln n)^{1/3}(\ln \ln n)^{2/3}))$ .
-It has been used to establish the main record, in august 1999, by factoring a 155-digit integer (512 bits), product of two 78-digit primes [20].
-The factored number, called RSA-155, was taken from the "RSA Challenge List", which is used as a yardstick for the security of the RSA cryptosystem (see later).
+The Number Field Sieve (NFS) method [44] has a super-polynomial, but sub-exponential, complexity in $\mathcal{O}(\exp((1.923+o(1))(\ln n)^{1/3}(\ln \ln n)^{2/3}))$.
+It has been used to establish the main records, in august 1999 (by factoring a 155-digit integer, 512-bit long [21]) and in december 2009 (by factoring a 232-digit integer, 768-bit long [41]).
+The factored numbers, called RSA-155 and RSA-768, were taken from the "RSA Challenge List", which is used as a yardstick for the security of the RSA cryptosystem (see later).
 The latter is used extensively in hardware and software to protect electronic data traffic such as in the SSL (Security Sockets Layer) Handshake Protocol.